ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Security Analysis

-\begin{lemma}Adversary cannot reconstruct $W_i, i \in [n]$ from $(X_1,\hat{X}_2,\cdots,\hat{X}_k,Y_k)$. \end{lemma} \begin{proof} Recall that the goal of the adversary is to find $W_i$, i.e., solve for the $|W_i|$ variables.
-We assume that $t$ is sufficiently large and that $t$ is unknown to the adversary.
-Clearly, it is impossible for the adversary to unmask $\hat{X}_i$ and figure out the exact values of $X_i$.
-Now, consider the first layer -- the adversary has access to the true input $X_1$ but only gets to see the masked output $\hat{X}_2=Y_1+M_2$.
-In other words, adversary has $2|Y_i|+|W_i|$ unknown variables.
+Consider the first layer -- the adversary has access to the true input $X_1$ but only gets to see the masked output $X'_2=Y_1+M_2$.
+In other words, adversary has $2|Y_1|+|W_1|$ unknown variables.
 Consequently, the adversary cannot solve\footnote{The input/output pair $(X_i,Y_i)$ for any layer is connected to $W_i$ by a system of linear equations.
 Hence, an adversary needs access to \textit{both} the input and the output to solve for $W_i$} for the weights of $W_1$ from this.
 Similarly, for the last layer the adversary cannot solve for $W_k$ from $(\hat{X}_k,Y_k)$.
-Now, for the other intermediate layers, both the input ($\hat{X}_i, i \in [2,k-1]$) and the output ($\hat{X}_{i+1}=Y_i+M_{i+1}$) is masked which clearly prevents solving for $W_i$.
-This concludes our proof for the above lemma.
+This concludes our proof for the above lemma. \end{proof}

 Note that here we assume the worst case situation for ShadowNet where $X_i=Y_{i-1}$.
 In practice, the adversary can only observe $\hat{X}_{i}=G(Y_{i-1})+M_{i}$ where $G(\cdot)$ represents the non-linear layers.
 This adds additional complications for the adversary.
-For instance, negative values cannot be reversed for ReLU activation layers. \end{proof} Clearly, from our construction of the feasible set in Equations \eqref{Eq:1} and \eqref{Eq:2}, we have Equation \eqref{Eq:4} follows directly from Lemma \ref{lemma:1} and Equation \eqref{Eq:3}, concluding our proof.
+For instance, negative values cannot be reversed for ReLU activation layers.